traefik/traefik/docs/content/providers/etcd.md

 _Optional, Default=""_

-Defines a password to connect to etcd with.
+Defines a password with which to connect to etcd.

 ```toml tab="File (TOML)"
 [providers.etcd]